20mup/20mup.github.io/_projects/jurassic-rescue-robot/index.md

 **Problem:** Navigate a cluttered, constraint-heavy board and retrieve a figure with minimal resources.
 **Solution:** A two-mode robot:
-- Autonomous navigation to press a gate-opening button.
+- Use ultrasonic sensors for autonomous alignment and button pressing
-- Manual joystick control to retrieve a rescue object via clamp.
+- Switch to manual control with joystick to grab and retrieve the figure

 ---